test-spec-tech/bci-notes/ideas.md

 Several unresolved scientific questions will shape the next generation of artificial memory creation research:

 1. **Hippocampal manifold dimensionality in humans.** Estimated at 20–50 dimensions in rodent CA1, but unknown in human hippocampus.
 This sets the theoretical upper bound on the number of distinct writable memories and can be mapped in epilepsy monitoring patients with high-density recordings.
+The manifold structure fundamentally constrains BCI learning (Sadtler et al., 2014).

 2. **Minimum viable partial pattern.** CA3 pattern completion from approximately 20–30% of the pattern has been estimated from connectivity studies (Watson et al., 2024), but the minimum seed pattern for artificial writing has not been empirically determined.
 Rodent experiments with parametric variation of seed pattern size can address this.

 3. **Long-term manifold stability under repeated writing.** Neural manifolds are stable over months under natural conditions (Gallego et al., 2020), but whether they remain stable under repeated artificial perturbation is unknown.
 Chronic animal studies with longitudinal manifold tracking during repeated injection sessions are needed.

 4. **Schema compatibility assessment.** Experiment 3 requires determining whether a target fact fits within an existing cortical schema.
 Currently, this requires domain knowledge and manual assessment.
-Automated schema-matching models trained on a participant's semantic knowledge base would enable scaling.
+RSA-based approaches could automate schema matching by comparing the representational geometry of known facts to identify schema-compatible gaps (Nili et al., 2014).

 5. **Inhibitory landscape requirements for electrical writing.** Optogenetic approaches can selectively target VIP+, SST+, and PV+ interneuron populations to engineer the inhibitory context required for engram formation.
-Electrical stimulation activates all nearby neurons indiscriminately.
+Electrical stimulation activates all nearby neurons indiscriminately (Hughes et al., 2026).
 Understanding how to approximate the required inhibitory sculpting with electrical stimulation — or developing cell-type-selective electrical approaches — is a key engineering challenge.

 6. **Astrocyte contribution to artificial engrams.** Williamson et al. (2025) demonstrated that learning-associated astrocyte ensembles are required for natural memory recall.
+Engram reactivation recruits coordinated neuronal-astrocytic calcium dynamics that mirror natural recall (Suthard et al., 2024).
 Whether artificial injection engages astrocyte co-engrams, and whether failure to do so limits the durability of written memories, is unknown.

 7. **Epigenetic stability of artificial traces.** Natural memory expression is regulated by locus-specific epigenetic dynamics (Coda et al., 2025).
 Whether artificially created engrams establish the same epigenetic signatures, and whether their stability over time follows the same trajectory as natural memories, is an important question for long-term durability.

+8. **Distributed engram completion.** Engrams for a single memory span at least 117 brain regions (Roy et al., 2022).
+Writing to only hippocampus and temporal cortex (Experiment 3) leaves the vast majority of the distributed engram complex unwritten.
+Whether hippocampal-cortical writing is sufficient to seed completion of the full distributed engram through natural consolidation processes remains an open empirical question.

+9. **Replay selectivity for artificial traces.** Awake SWRs selectively tag experiences for later sleep replay (Yang et al., 2024), and this tagging may depend on novelty or behavioral relevance (Widloski et al., 2025).
+Whether artificially injected patterns receive the same tagging — or whether the absence of a genuine behavioral context prevents tagging — will determine whether written memories undergo natural consolidation.

 ---